 Come learn with me!

-In this class, we’ll look at details within specific craft elements: setting, worldbuilding, character, and structure.
-For each, we’ll examine a variety of examples and discuss how, where, and why details work, or don’t.
+In this craft seminar, we’ll look at a variety of examples and discuss how, where, and why details work, or don’t.
 We’ll discuss what’s too much and what’s not enough, how “good” and “bad” details usually depend on context, and how to decide if a detail is pertinent to a piece or not.
-We’ll spend some time discussing how detail influences the reader’s perception of the work as a whole, and how to make sure the details you choose inform the elements of your work in the best and most cohesive way.
-There will be no workshop element to this class, but we will do in-class writing exercises to create our own details, either based on a current work in progress or with the intention of building a new piece upon them.
+We’ll spend some time discussing how detail influences the reader’s perception of the work as a whole, and how to make sure the details you choose inform your stories in the best way possible.

 The Arc of a Story